 The quickest and easiest solution for getting rid of a junk car is to sell it as a whole for someone else to handle all the messy work.
 You can sell it to a small business mechanic shop or a salvage yard.

 There are even many private buyers who have a passion for cars and love taking them apart.
-Selling your car will give you some kind of compensation, and the old car will disappear, so you don’t need to worry about it anymore.
+Selling your car will give you some kind of compensation, and the old vehicle will disappear, so you don’t need to worry about it anymore.

 Selling Individual Parts